tousifahmed101-0xT/Network_Enumeration_With_Nmap/02_Host_and_Port_Scanning.md

 | -F | Scans the top 100 ports |
 | -sU | Performs a UDP scan |

-The scan took 98 seconds for just 100 ports.
-Port 137 and 5353 returned definitive open results because the running services sent back a UDP response.
-Ports 68, 138, and 631 are marked `open|filtered` because no response came back, and Nmap cannot tell whether that is because they are open and not configured to reply, or because something is blocking the packet.
+The scan took 59 seconds for just 100 ports.
+Port 137 returned a definitive open result because the running service sent back a UDP response.
+The output also shows that 58 ports came back closed via ICMP port-unreachable responses, and 41 ports are marked `open|filtered` because no response came back — Nmap cannot tell whether those ports are open but not configured to reply, or whether something is blocking the packets.

 ---